SAP-archive/cloud-sdk-android-offline-odata/DOCUMENTATION.md

 ```

 ## Adding Defining Queries After Opening Store

 You can create **Defining Queries** either before the offline store is opened for the first time, or afterwards.
 It is better to create them all for the initial offline store open, because then all of the setup takes place at the same time.
 However, if you need to create **Defining Queries** elsewhere in code, simply use the `addDefiningQuery` method as before.
-After the defining queries are added you must perform a download with the `OfflineODataProvider` to retrieve the data referenced by the newly added defining queries.
+After the defining queries are added, you must perform a download with the `OfflineODataProvider` to retrieve the data referenced by the newly added defining queries.

 The below code snippet shows how to add a new defining query to an already open store, followed by the required download operation.
 The defining queries can be seen in `MainActivity.java`.